 Prices exclude taxes and fees.

-Delta has stated that they hope to offer passengers free Wi-Fi in the not too distant future.
-In May 2019 they ran selected trial flights offering free Wi-Fi but have yet to disclose if/when they plan to roll this out to all flight operations.
+Delta has stated that it hopes to offer passengers free Wi-Fi in the not-too-distant future.
+In May 2019 it ran selected trial flights offering free Wi-Fi but has yet to disclose if/when it plans to roll this out to all flight operations.
 Watch this space!

-JetBlue is the only U.S. airline that offers Wi-Fi free of charge for all passengers — and it’s high-speed Wi-Fi — supplied by ViaSat.
-JetBlue refers to this as “Fly-Fi.”
+JetBlue is the only U.S. airline that offers Wi-Fi free of charge for all passengers, and this high-speed Wi-Fi, referred to as “Fly-Fi,” is supplied by Viasat.

 Partnering with Amazon, passengers can stream content through their Amazon Prime account, or non-members can purchase content to stream.
 Passengers will also earn 3 TrueBlue points for every eligible dollar spent on inflight purchases from Amazon.